momntouslyfe/Co-Author/FIRESTORE_INDEX_SETUP.md

 ## ⏱️ Wait for Indexes to Build

-After creating all 4 indexes:
+After creating all 7 indexes:
 - Firebase will show "Building..." next to each index
-- This usually takes 1-5 minutes
+- This usually takes 5-10 minutes total
-- Once they show a green checkmark ✅, they're ready!
+- Once they all show a green checkmark ✅, they're ready!
-- Your credit purchase page will now work properly
+- Both the payment system and credit purchase system will work properly

+---

+## ✅ Troubleshooting

+**Still getting "The query requires an index" error?**
+- Refresh your browser
+- Wait another 2-3 minutes for the indexes to fully build
+- Verify all 3 payment indexes exist and show green checkmarks

+**Can't see the Indexes tab?**
+- Make sure you have Editor or Owner permissions on the Firebase project
+- Try logging out and back in to Firebase Console

 ---